 Anyone with a mobile phone in 2022 has probably seen a smishing message on their screen, even if they don’t know what smishing is.
-It’s just like the typical phishing message (where an email attempts to illicit a victim’s private data), except it uses mobile channels like SMS instead of email address.
+In simple words, smishing is just like the typical phishing message (where an email attempts to illicit a victim’s private data), except it uses mobile channels like SMS instead of email address.

 Unfortunately, these fraud schemes are having huge success even among more tech-savvy and vigilant targets.
 There are regular media reports of technology companies suffering breaches caused by the inadvertent disclosure of credentials due to such attacks.